davidmoten/rxjava2-http/README.md

 ### Good practices

+### Backpressure
+To ensure backpressure is applied over the network (so operating system IO buffers don't fill and block threads) it's a good idea to request data in batches:

+* apply `rebatchRequests` to the client-side Flowable
+* `rxjava2-extras` has a number of request manipulating operators (`minRequest`, `maxRequest` and another version of `rebatchRequests` with different control)

+### Quiet streams
-Note that a quiet source Flowable over http(s) is indistinguishable from a chopped connection (by a firewall for instance).
+Note that a long running quiet source Flowable over http(s) is indistinguishable from a chopped connection (by a firewall for instance).
 To avoid this:

 * regularly cancel and reconnect to the stream